Pili, Camarines Sur: Agricultural and agro-industrial developments

 It is a planned new economic zone in the town.
 It will be developed by the Manubay Agro-Industrial and Development Corporation with an estimated project cost of 799.26 million pesos.
 It has a land area of 124.3 hectares in the barangay of Cadlan, which has preferred industries in food processing and manufacturing.

-Car sale, restaurants and service centers

-Pili is now known for its giant warehouses and sale stores for cars and home furniture stretching along the Maharlika Highway in the barangay of San Jose, Cadlan, and Palestina.
-The developments are rapidly increasing since 2013.

-San Jose houses the imposing car sales and service centers of Honda and Nissan, both conceded to be among the biggest in South Luzon.
-Foton, a China-based automaker, also open their own service center with Subaru Motors which is a near high-end car manufacturer.
-Home furniture sellers include the Uratex Foam, Union Galvasteel – Bicol Roll Forming Plant, FC Tile Center, and My Home Depot.
-The San Agustin belt area also hosts NXTGEN McDonald's, Biggs and Shakey's Pizza.
-The barangay of Cadlan hosts the Toyota Camarines Sur, while Palestina hosts Mitsubishi and Isuzu.

 Housing developments

 Just a neighboring town of Naga City, it is now the host of many housing developments ranging from middle to high class ones.
 Barangay Palestina is ideal for housing developments because it is the nearest barangay to the city.
 The advantage of Pili from the other neighboring towns of Naga City is its infrastructure developments like the Naga Airport and top tourist destinations like the Camarines Sur Watersports Complex.
 Housing developments in Palestina includes the Amaia Scapes, Lumina Homes, St. Paul Subdivision, Pamon Village, etc. In the barangay of Cadlan, there is the Camella Homes and Lessandra Pili.